Limited time only

 For product-based businesses, the cost of goods sold (COGS), the direct costs of producing or purchasing the products you sell, is also fully deductible.
 Check the IRS Tax Guide for Small Business for more details.

 Some expenses have limits.
-For example, business meals are typically 50% deductible, and employer-provided on-site meals are fully non-deductible starting in 2026.
+For example, business meals are typically 50% deductible, and employer-provided on-site meals are fully non-deductible as of 2026.
 Vehicle expenses require mileage tracking.
 Check the IRS website for current rules or speak to a tax professional about your specific situation.

 The IRS has replaced Publication 535 with a new guide to business expense resources.